-The alert is for Microsoft and indicates a July 27th expiration date. $99 indicates that the buyer can purchase shares for that amount.
-Calls indicate the right to buy the shares.
-At the Ask means the purchaser is bullish and is likely expecting the share price to be much higher before the contract expires.
-989 is the volume of contracts for the current session.
+This specific example is for Microsoft and indicates a July 27th expiration date.
+The $99 indicates that the buyer can purchase shares for that amount.
+The “Calls” indicate the right to buy the shares.
+“Sweep” indicates the trade was broken down into the parenthesized amount of 25 orders.
+At the “Ask” which means the purchaser is buying at that price and is bullish: expecting the share price to be much higher before the contract expires.
+The 989 refers to the volume of contracts for the current session.

-Earnings 7/19 shows that Microsoft’s next earnings date, which is before this contract expires.
+Earnings 7/19 shows that Microsoft’s next earnings date, which is July 19th in this example.

 Options can be intimidating to new traders, but once you learn how to read alerts, it becomes another tool to get a feel for a particular stock.

 Disclaimer: Benzinga is a news organization and does not provide financial advice and does not issue stock recommendations or offers to buy stock or sell any security.
 Make sure to do proper research before investing or trading stocks.
 Benzinga Pro is for informational purposes and should not be viewed as recommendations.
 Benzinga Pro will never tell you whether to buy or sell a stock.
 It will only inform your trading decisions.
 You can find our full disclaimer located here.